apache/skywalking-infra-e2e/docs/en/concepts-and-designs/project-goals.md

 # Design Goals
 The document outlines the core design goals for the SkyWalking Infra E2E project.

-- Keep the feature parity with the existing E2E framework in SkyWalking main repo.
+- Support various E2E testing requirements in SkyWalking main repository with other ecosystem repositories.
 - Support both [docker-compose](https://docs.docker.com/compose/) and [KinD](https://kind.sigs.k8s.io/) to orchestrate the tested services under different environments.
-- Get rid of the heavy `Java/Maven` stack, which exists in the current E2E; be language-independent as much as possible, users only need to configure YAMLs and run commands, without writing codes.
+- Be language-independent as much as possible, users only need to configure YAMLs and run COmmands, without writing codes.

 ## Non-Goal